dcac/dcac.github.io/_posts/features/2016-01-11-star-wars-the-score-awakens.md

 ---
 layout: feature
-published: false
+published: true
-image: no-i-am-your-father.jpg
+image: score-wars-john-williams-strikes-back.jpg
-title: "Star Wars: The Score Awakens"
+title: "Score Wars: John Williams Strikes Back"
 excerpt: "The Star Wars  franchise is one of those rare cultural products where even casual fans have a fairly nuanced understanding of its accompanying music.
 Does <em>The Force Awakens</em> measure up to its predecessors?"
 essay_subject: true
 author: jordang
-addressee: "Obi-Wannabes"
+addressee: "John Williams"
 comments: true
 categories:
   - features